Mikeysax/mikey/README.md

 ___

 #### <strong>Version History:</strong>

+<strong>3.1.0</strong>: Added React (Without Redux) project generation with `mikey react projectName`.
+This project is the only project which does not contain Redux.

 <strong>3.0.5</strong>: Added Electron project generation with `mikey electron projectName`.
 For more information consult the readme file in a generated Electron project.